ilanlal/ng-wiki/README.md

-# NgWiki - Quic Start
+# NgWiki - Quick Start

+### My first goal in this project is to complete the full life cycle, of an [Open-source software (OSS)](https://en.wikipedia.org/wiki/Open-source_software)

+1. Create new branch
+2. Commit
+3. Merge & pull request

 Service provider built for Wikipedia/Angular developers. using free and anonymously Wikipedia REST API service